markjprice/cs12dotnet8/docs/errata/improvements.md

   .Include(c => c.Products.Where(p => p.Stock >= stock));

 // You could call any of the following LINQ methods and nothing will executed against the database:
-// Where, GroupBy, Select, SelectMany, OfType, OrderBy, ThenBy, Join, GroupJoin, Take, Skip.
+// Where, GroupBy, Select, SelectMany, OfType, OrderBy, ThenBy, Join, GroupJoin, Take, Skip, Reverse.
 // Usually, methods that return IEnumerable or IQueryable support deferred execution.
 // Usually, methods that return a single value do not support deferred execution.